Rishi Vohra

-Rishi Vohra is a novelist of Indian origin, known for his novels Diary of an Angry Young Man, I am M-M-Mumbai, HiFi in Bollywood and Once Upon the Tracks of Mumbai.
+Rishi Vohra is an Indian novelist, known for his novels The Love Story We Wrote, Diary of an Angry Young Man, I am M-M-Mumbai, HiFi in Bollywood and Once Upon the Tracks of Mumbai.

 Early life

 Rishi Vohra grew up in Mumbai, Maharashtra.
-He completed his schooling at Bombay Scottish School and junior college at Jai Hind College.
-After his HSC, he went to the U.S. for higher studies and completed a B.S. degree in Corporate Finance from Arizona State University in Tempe, Arizona and an Associate of Arts degree in Film from Scottsdale Community College in Scottsdale, Arizona.
-After working in the entertainment industry for several years, he proceeded back to the U.S. and completed an MBA in Sustainability from San Francisco State University in San Francisco, California and a Masters Diploma in Environmental Law from World Wildlife Fund.
-He is also a Certified Specialist of Wine from the Society of Wine Educators, United States.
+He is of Punjabi descent, born to a Hindu father and a Sikh mother.
+He completed his schooling from Bombay Scottish School and junior college at Jai Hind College.
+After his HSC, he went to the U.S. for higher studies and completed a B.S. degree in Corporate Finance from Arizona State University in Tempe, Arizona and an Associate of Arts degree in film from Scottsdale Community College in Scottsdale, Arizona.
+After working in the entertainment industry for several years, he returned to the U.S. and completed an MBA in Sustainability from San Francisco State University in San Francisco, California and a Masters Diploma in Environmental Law from World Wildlife Fund.
+He is also a Certified Specialist of Wine from the Society of Wine Educators, United States and Alfiere Italico – Wine Cultore (Italy).

 Career

 AdFilm Production

-After completing his bachelor's degree from Arizona State University, Rishi moved back to Mumbai and started his career in Ad Filmmaking under Prahlad Kakkar.
+After completing his bachelor's degree from USA, Rishi moved back to Mumbai and started his career in Ad Filmmaking under Prahlad Kakkar.
 During that time, he worked on several renowned campaigns such as Brooke Bond, Maggi, and Rexona.